yudhiatmadja/goku.go/README.md

 ### Routing

-Routes are defined in `routes/web.go`.
+Routes are defined in `routes/web.go` for web pages and `routes/api.go` for API endpoints.
 Goku uses `chi` for routing.

 **Route Parameters:**
 ```go